DmitriyKash/FileSorter/README.md

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 If you have a suggestion or an improvement, please feel free to fork the repository and create a pull request.

 ## License